-If outdoors, wear protective clothing or use a 15+ sunscreen.
+If you are going outdoors, wear protective clothing or use a SPF 15+ sunscreen.
 Your skin may burn more easily while you are taking BACTRIM.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking BACTRIM.
 BACTRIM helps most people with susceptible infections but it may have unwanted side effects in a few people.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.

 If side effects do occur, they may be:

 - nausea, with or without vomiting